Insulin-like Growth Factor 1 (IGF-1)

 by | Feb 3, 2022 | Research

-It consists of 70 amino acids with a molecular weight of 7649 Da.
-The disulfide bonds of IGF-1 link the alpha and beta chains.
-Rat IGF-1 synthesizes as four precursor isoforms with alternating N-terminal and C-terminal propeptides.
-Mature IGF-1 is identical between isoforms, and cleavage of the propeptide terminal produces it.
+The peptide consists of 70 amino acids with a molecular weight of 7649 Da.
+The disulfide bonds of IGF-1 may link the alpha and beta chains.
+Rat IGF-1 is suggested to synthesize as four precursor isoforms with alternating N-terminal and C-terminal propeptides.
+Mature IGF-1 is speculated to be identical between isoforms, and cleavage of the propeptide terminal is considered to produce it.
 There are 12 amino acids in the C-peptide region.

-Studies of laboratory animals have shown that Insulin-like Growth Factor 1 is a significant mediator of growth hormone action.
-The pituitary gland produces Growth Hormone, which circulates in the bloodstream to cause the liver to produce IGF-1.
+Mechanism of action studies on laboratory animals have suggested that Insulin-like Growth Factor 1 may be a significant mediator of growth hormone action.
+The pituitary gland is considered to produce growth hormone (GH), which circulates in the bloodstream, delivering signals to the liver to produce IGF-1.

-Blood-transported IGF-1 regulates balanced growth across many tissues and organs.
-Stimulation of autocrine or paracrine IGF-1 can cause excessive growth as it works unaffected by growth hormones.
+Blood-transported IGF-1 has been speculated by research teams to regulate balanced growth across many tissues and organs.
+Stimulation of autocrine or paracrine IGF-1 might cause excessive growth as it works unaffected by growth hormones.

 Insulin-like Growth Factor-1 Potential Effects

-The first demonstration of the growth-stimulating effect of extrinsic IGF-1 occurred by administering a purified hormone to hypophysectomy rats.
+The first recorded action of the growth-stimulating effect of extrinsic IGF-1, researchers suggest, occurred by exposing a purified hormone to hypophysectomy rats.

-● In diabetic rats, it helps control glucose, and efficacy is inversely proportional to the duration of diabetes.
+• In diabetic rats, it may be suggested to help control glucose, and efficacy might be inversely proportional to the duration of diabetes.

-● In vivo administration of IGF-1 showed anabolic effects with subsequent rapid growth in neonatal rats, but there is evidence that complete expression at a given dose requires nutrition.
+• Exposure to IGF-1 may exhibit anabolic effects with subsequent rapid growth in neonatal rats, but there may be evidence that complete expression at a given concentration requires nutrition.

-● Obstruction of the right middle cerebral artery induces ischemia, and IGF-1 expression in the central nervous system reduces significantly.
-Insulin-like Growth Factor 1 administration increased expression in the affected muscles, sciatic nerve, lumbar spinal cord, and motor cortex.
-This reduced neuronal apoptosis and improved motor function.
+• Obstruction of the right middle cerebral artery, researchers propose, induces ischemia, and IGF-1 expression in the central nervous system may reduce significantly.
+The potential exposure to Insulin-like Growth Factor 1 could increase expression in the affected muscles, sciatic nerve, lumbar spinal cord, and motor cortex.
+This exposure might reduce neuronal apoptosis and improve motor function.

-● Immunohistochemical analysis of rat testes of various ages revealed increased IGF-1 receptors from birth to 20 days after delivery.
-Tests have shown that IGF reduces Leydig cell apoptosis at all stages of development.
+• Immunohistochemical analysis of rat testes of various ages might reveal increased IGF-1 receptors from birth to 20 days after delivery.
+Tests suggest that IGF reduces Leydig cell apoptosis at all stages of development.

 Disclaimer: The products mentioned are not intended for human or animal consumption.
 Research chemicals are intended solely for laboratory experimentation and/or in-vitro testing.
 Bodily introduction of any sort is strictly prohibited by law.
 All purchases are limited to licensed researchers and/or qualified professionals.
 All information shared in this article is for educational purposes only.